-The Open Door shelter offers two types of housing.
-Our shelter provides overnight and short-term shelter for those who have no viable options for themselves or their family.
-We also offer transitional housing for those in between homelessness and the ability to afford market level rental rates.
+Open Doors offers two types of housing.
+Our emergency shelter provides overnight and short-term shelter for those who have no viable options for themselves or their family.
+We also offer affordable and supportive apartments for those who have an income but are unable to afford market level rental rates.

-We seek to avoid chronic homelessness by developing individualized plans, supported by caseworkers, to transition each resident from dependence on the shelter to other housing options along the continuum to independence.
-This includes counseling, assistance with exploring options, vocational training and assistance through Hope Works, and supportive housing options.
+We seek to avoid chronic homelessness by developing individualized plans, supported by caseworkers, to transition each guest from dependence on the shelter to a sustainable housing plan.
+This includes counseling, assistance with exploring options, employment assistance, and affordable and supportive housing options.

-The shelter owns and operates a number of private residences that are rented on a subsidized level to those who are working and can afford to dedicate 1/3 of their income to rent, but cannot yet afford market rates, or are waiting for transition to government-funded long-term options such as Section 8 or HUD subsidized ownership.
+Open Doors owns and operates a number of private residences that are rented on a subsidized level to those who are working and can afford to dedicate 30% of their income to rent, but cannot yet afford market rates, or are waiting for transition to government-funded long-term options such as Section 8 or HUD subsidized ownership.

 - Manna House Soup Kitchen – Three hot meals every day, 365 days a year